Guest post by Amanda Wilks

-With the prevalence of the keto diet rising, knowing what to eat is becoming less a guessing game and more a tried and true science.
+With the prevalence of the ketogenic dieting rising, knowing what to eat is becoming less a guessing game and more a tried and true science.

 Here are a few suggestions for what to avoid when you’re still sorting out your dietary routine with a focus on how to remain in proper ketosis without accidentally slipping up and eating something that isn’t ideal for you.

 1. Processed Trans Fats/Polyunsaturated Fats

 It’s no surprise that a carb-light diet that aims for the majority of its intake to revolve around fats should be choosy about the fats included in said diet.
 By and large, most fatty foods you already eat are probably just fine for you, depending on what you already snack on.
 Fats from grass-fed meats, some nuts and many types of oil all pass the good fats test as they help support proper bodily functions.